Allocation Policy means the allocation policy of the Company adopted by the Managing Member in accordance with Section 5.1.

 Capital Account Limitation has the meaning set forth in Section 4.05(b) hereof.

 Order Execution Policy We shall use our reasonable endeavours to execute any Order promptly, but in accepting your Orders we do not represent or warrant that it will be possible to execute such Order or that execution will be possible according to your Instructions.
 In general, we shall act according to instructions as soon as practically possible and shall, as far as trading Instructions are concerned, act in accordance with our Order Execution Policy.
 If, after instructions are received, we believe that it is not reasonably practicable to act upon such instructions within a reasonable time, we may defer acting upon those Instructions until it is, in our reasonable opinion, practicable to do so, or we may notify you that we are refusing to act upon such Instructions.
 We shall not be liable for any losses resulting from such deferral or refusal.
 If we encounter any material difficulty relevant to the proper carrying out of an Order on your behalf we shall notify you promptly.
 We shall carry out an Order on your behalf only when the relevant Market is open for dealings, and we shall deal with any Instructions received outside Market hours as soon as possible when that relevant Market is next open for business (in accordance with the rules of that Market).
 You agree that we may execute an Order on your behalf outside a Market.
 When you give us a specific Instruction, our Order Execution Policy may not apply, and we may be unable to take the steps described in such policy to obtain the best possible result in executing your Order.
 You confirm that you have read and agree to our Order Execution Policy as published from time to time on our Online Trading Facility.
-It is your responsibility to check for any other changes to our Order Execution Policy as published from time to time on our Online Trading Facility.
+We will notify you of any material changes to our Order Execution Policy, but it is your responsibility to check for any other changes to our Order Execution Policy as published from time to time on our Online Trading Facility.
 We will consider the continued placement of Orders by you to constitute your continued consent to our Order Execution Policy as in effect from time to time.

 Servicer Policies and Practices means, with respect to the Servicer’s duties under Exhibit A to the Servicing Agreement, the policies and practices of the Servicer applicable to such duties that the Servicer follows with respect to comparable assets that it services for itself and, if applicable, others.